AsherCarneiro/clr/README.md

 # clr-package
-this is a apt package just `git clone` this repo first.
+this is an apt package just `git clone` this repo first, ps this package runs "clear" command thats what it does.

 Here's how you can install the clr package from the local directory: